Opening up your entryway

 Paint with Light Hues.

-Dark colors are definitely design-friendly, but they make a room appear smaller.
-Stick to pale colors such as white, cream, pale grays and blues to keep it light, airy and open.
+Dark colours are definitely design-friendly, but they make a room appear smaller.
+Stick to pale colours such as white, cream, pale greys and blues to keep it light, airy and open.

 Fold It Up.